I’ve been doing Peloton bootcamp ever since they added Floor Bootcamp with Jess and Selena into their on-demand programs.

-To do peloton boot camp you need to have an access to either peloton membership or peloton digital app.
-Peloton membership you can use when you have either peloton bike or tread.
+Peloton membership you can use when you have either a peloton bike or tread.
 The peloton app is an online platform that anyone can access.

-- Sing up for free trial (The peloton offer first month for free to test ou the water.
-You still need to provide your card details but you can cancel anytime)
+- Sign up for a free trial (The peloton offers the first month for free to test out the water.
+You still need to provide your card details but you can cancel anytime).

-- Turn on the app (The app can be turned from your phone, tablet or desktop)
+- Turn on the app (The app can be turned on from your phone, tablet, or desktop).

 - Filter by difficulty or duration (You can further filter the class by the type, time, instructor, etc.)

-- Prepare your weights or exercise mat (Some classes require weights but for other you only need exercise mat)
+- Prepare your weights or exercise mat (Some classes require weights but for others, you only need an exercise mat)

-On the other side, if you do something that is light (walking, step master, jumping jacks) you can always add more resistance during the strength training part.
+- You can do something that is light (walking, step master, jumping jacks) and add more resistance during the strength training part.
 This way you won’t burn out too early.